Frequently Asked Questions

 Will my insurance cover your services?

 We are in-network providers for Aetna, Blue Cross Blue Shield, Cigna, Humana and United Healthcare.
-With most insurance plans, you will not need a referral from your doctor unless you are covered by an HMO plan which specifically requires referrals.
+With most insurance plans, you will not need a referral from your doctor unless you are covered by a plan such as an HMO which specifically requires referrals.
 Many insurance plans will cover the services of a Registered Dietitian Nutritionist when the individual has a medical condition diagnosed by a medical doctor.
 We encourage you to check with your insurance company to determine if medically necessary nutrition therapy is covered.
 Your insurance company will tell you what you need to do to be sure our services are covered.
 Actual patient responsibility is determined by the insurance carrier at the time the claim is processed.
 This amount may vary from the estimated amounts given when benefits are initially determined.
 Any amount designated by the insurance company as the patient’s responsibility will charged to you.
 We will be happy to assist you with any questions you may have about insurance coverage.

 I’m ready to make an appointment, where do I start?